 Built-in Queueing System

-Browserless includes a simple built-in queueing system that manages browser concurrency and request flow.
-This system ensures optimal resource utilization while preventing your infrastructure from being overwhelmed by too many simultaneous browser instances.
+Browserless includes a built-in queueing system that manages browser concurrency and request flow.
+The system prevents your infrastructure from being overwhelmed by too many simultaneous browser instances.

 How the Queueing System Works